shanavas786/shanavas786.github.io/_posts/2017-11-08-remacs-the-journey-so-far.md

 layout: post
 title:  "Remacs - The journey so far.."
 date:   2017-11-08
-description: "Evolution of Remacs, The Rust port of Gnu Emacs"
+description: "Evolution of Remacs, The Rust port of GNU Emacs"
 categories: rust
 excerpt:
-  Evolution of lisp functions in Remacs, a project aimed at porting C part of Gnu Emacs to Rust.
+  Evolution of lisp functions in Remacs, a project aimed at porting C part of GNU Emacs to Rust.

 tags:
   - Rust